linked-db/linked-ql/site/docs.md

 await db.disconnect();
 ```

-LinkedQL is a real local runtime with the same top-level query surface as the mainstream clients.
+FlashQL is a real local runtime with the same top-level query surface as the mainstream clients.

 ## Which client should you start with?